 Fellow Since 2001

-This profile was prepared when George Abraham was elected to the Ashoka Fellowship in 2001.
+This description of George Abraham's work was prepared when George Abraham was elected to the Ashoka Fellowship in 2001.

 The New Idea